-It is the facility’s responsibility to notify UnitedHealthcare within 24 hours after weekday admission (or by 5 p.m. local time on the next business day if 24 hour notification would require notification on a weekend or federal holiday).
-For weekend and federal holiday admissions, notification must be received by 5 p.m. local time on the next business day.
+It is the facility’s responsibility to notify UnitedHealthcare within 24 hours after weekday admission (or by 5 p.m.
+ET the next business day if 24-hour notification would require notification on a weekend or federal holiday).
+For weekend and federal holiday admissions, notification must be received by 5 p.m.
+ET the next business day.

 Skilled Nursing Facility (SNF) placements do not require prior authorization.
 You must verify available benefit and notify us within one business day of SNF admission.